 Akpani promised that the bank would focus on service excellence, cost savings, speed, transparency and innovation.

-Furthermore, Akpani disclosed that the lender will leverage on technology to beat competition, saying the vision of the bank is to be the number one in service delivery.
-“We want to be a niche player and our nimble size will enhance cost saving,” he added.
+Furthermore, Akpani disclosed that the lender will leverage technology to beat the competition, saying the vision of the bank is to be the number one in service delivery.
+“We want to be a niche player and our nimble size will enhance cost-saving,” he added.

-According to the fledgling bank, “Our tailored ﬁnancial services delivery includes: Business Advisory, Portfolio Management, Personalised Relationship Management, Fast-tracked Service delivery and self-service solutions”.
+According to the fledgeling bank, “Our tailored ﬁnancial services delivery includes Business Advisory, Portfolio Management, Personalised Relationship Management, Fast-tracked Service delivery and self-service solutions”.

 “At Providus Bank, we believe that the New World of Fast, Smart, Personal and Borderless banking relationship is here.
 We are therefore inspired by our Future Forward Banking ethos to make life (at work and leisure) more exciting for our partners with the use of cutting-edge technology that delivers best-in-class customer satisfaction.”